-The €39.95 midi dress was from label’s ‘Join the Life’ Spring 2020 collection and is not available any more.
+The €39.95 midi dress was from the label’s ‘Join the Life’ Spring 2020 collection and is not available anymore.
 The dress featured a ruffled hemline and white lace trim at the neckline and sleeves.

 Catherine paired the outfit with her Accessorize Twisted Circle Drop Earrings.